The DNA is a volunteer-driven network of servant leaders from all over the world.

 Provides administrative and communication service as well as training and project support to the global alliance

 Scott Allen serves as president of the DNA secretariat office.
 After serving with Food for the Hungry for 19 years in both the United States and Japan, working in the areas of human resources, staff training and program management, he teamed up with Darrow Miller and Bob Moffitt to launch the DNA in 2008.
 Scott is the author of Beyond the Sacred-Secular Divide: A Call to Wholistic Life and Ministry and co-author of several books including, most recently, As the Family Goes, So Goes the Nation: Principles and Practices for Building Healthy Families.
 Scott lives with his wife, Kim, and their five children in Phoenix, Arizona.

-Dwight Vogt serves as the director of international programs.
+Dwight Vogt serves as the vice president of international programs.
 Before coming to the DNA, he worked for 27 years at Food for the Hungry, including field-based leadership roles in Bangladesh, Peru, Thailand and Guatemala.
 Dwight is the author of Footings for Children: Imparting a Biblical Worldview So They Can Thrive.
 He earned his master’s degree in intercultural studies and missiology from Biola University.
 He has three adult children and lives with his wife, Deborah, in Phoenix, Arizona.